All comparisonsTask Managers

 Taskheat

-OmniFocus fails first because dependency relationships cannot be visualized directly between tasks.
+OmniFocus fails first because it breaks when dependency relationships cannot be visualized directly between tasks.

 Verdict